nimamahmoudi/ddsl_load_tester/README.md

 ```

 This will use the `locustfile.py` or we can specify the file name using -f option.
+* Note that one should use two terminals to specify the "THE_TEST_URL" and running the "locustfile.py".
 You can look at the locust dashboard on `http://localhost:8089`.
 It
 will show the stats about the requests and should look like this: